Vinnie Caruana: Peace'd Out

 Peace'd Out is a Los Angeles-based Hardcore band which features Vinnie Caruana on vocals, guitarist Steve Choi (RX Bandits), bassist Roger Camero (No Motiv), and drummer Casey Deitz (The Velvet Teen).
 Choi began writing for this project in 2007.
 The group released a five-song EP, Peace'd Out EP, in 2012.
 The song "Baadering Raam" is about the 1989 Hillsborough disaster.

 Solo artist

 Caruana routinely performs in New York City in a solo role having played numerous tours.
 Vinnie released his debut solo EP early 2013 through I Surrender / Run For Cover Records.
-Caruana will take part of the Acoustic Basement Tour which Thursday vocalist Geoff Rickly, A Loss For Words, and Koji.
+Caruana will take part of the Acoustic Basement Tour which Thursday vocalist Geoff Rickly, A Loss For Words, and Koyo.

 In 2014 Caruana provided the song "It's Been Way Too Long" to the soundtrack of the Jason Michael Brescia film Bridge and Tunnel.

-On December 7, 2015, Caruana announced that he had signed to Equal Vision Records and had started recording his next full-length album, to be released in 2016.Caruana released his solo album Aging Frontman on October 4, 2019.
+On December 7, 2015, Caruana announced that he had signed to Equal Vision Records and had started recording his next full-length album, to be released in 2016.
+Caruana released his solo album Aging Frontman on October 4, 2019.

 Constant Elevation

-Caruana is currently the lead vocalist for the hardcore band, Constant Elevation, which includes longtime New York Hardcore drummer, Sammy Siegler.
+Caruana is the lead vocalist for the hardcore band, Constant Elevation, which includes longtime New York Hardcore drummer, Sammy Siegler.

-Personal life

-Caruana married his wife Laura in 2017.
-He has many tattoos, including "IATA" (for his band, I Am The Avalanche) on his wrist and The Movielife's bumblebee logo on his arm.
-He also has Milo from the Everything Sucks' Descendents album on his leg.
-He is an avid fan of Liverpool F.C.